 Depression has many factors and living alone is one potential cause that may increase the risk of becoming depressed.

 Cats often have a small parasite called toxoplasma Gondi inside them, when it leaves the cat, it goes into another being, sometimes humans and this parasite might cause slower reactions and more reckless feelings.
 Don’t get us wrong!
 We are pet-lovers too!
 But just consider the fact that toxoplasma is linked to schizophrenia, bipolar disorder, and increased risk-taking.

 Some people may have physiological responses to bed bugs, having symptoms such as nightmares, flashbacks, insomnia, and anxiety.

-After a head trauma the rate for psychiatric disorders is almost 50%, the effects of concussion can last long past when the physical signs have gone.
+After head trauma, the rate for psychiatric disorders is almost 50%, the effects of a concussion can last long past when the physical signs have gone.

 7. Being in a bad car accident

 A car crash can give you a long term Post Traumatic Stress Disorder (PTSD) causing shock and disorientation, and you can end up with a mental disorder.
 PTSD is also caused by military service in wartime and domestic violence.

 Praising a child for every single thing they do can lead to a serious personality disorder.
 Praise is good, but it needs to be tempered with realistic expectations.
 Praise things that are actually good and age-appropriate.